 She is known for directing the launch of what Wired News called the “first true weblog to be put up by a politician” in 2003.
 Sarah also wrote what is likely the first cyberpunk stage play in 1992, later directed and co-produced by her in 1995.
 She founded and published SFBayStyle, an online magazine that reached a half million readers at its peak.
 More recently, she was an angel investor in Shebooks, short e-books by women for women.

-A frequent speaker and media commentator, Sarah has been a keynote speaker, panelist, organizer and moderator at numerous conferences including South by Southwest Interactive, BlogHer, TEDx Bay Area, California Leadership Forum, Stanford’s Innovation Journalism, Startup Women Forum in Russia, the Tech Policy Summit, the U.S. State Department’s Tech Camp, and more.
+A frequent speaker and media commentator, Sarah has been a keynote speaker, panelist, organizer and moderator at numerous conferences including South by Southwest, Exceptional Women in Publishing, BlogHer, TEDx Bay Area, Stanford’s Innovation Journalism, and the Startup Women Forum in Russia.
 She has trained hundreds of leaders in digital media strategy.
 She also works with academic institutions on papers and workshops, such as Georgetown University, Stanford University and American University.

 She has been featured as an information technology and social media expert on CBS News, Good Morning America, RT and NPR and quoted in The New York Times, Entrepreneur, The Washington Post, PBS.org, and The Hill.
 In 2012, she was recognized as one of the “40 Under 40 Rising Stars” by The Silicon Valley Business Journal.
-She lives in Silicon Valley with her husband and daughter.
+She lives in the San Francisco Bay Area with her husband and daughter.

 For more information about Sarah, please see her Media Kit.